fermec3/Java-POO/README.md

-Treinando fundamentos java como;
+Training the Java basis with;
-Hashmap e Hashset,
+Hashmap and Hashset,
-Cadeias de Repeticao,
+Repetition Structures,
-POO,
+OOP,
-Encapsulamento,
+Encapsulation,
-Heranca e Wrappers.
+Heritage and Wrappers.